LoopKit/loopdocs/docs/version/loopworkspace.md

 ### Start Xcode using command line

-If you want to start the build from the command line, enter the following 2 lines into the terminal and skip ahead to [Building LoopWorkspace](#building-loopworkspace)
+If you want to start the build from the command line, enter the following 2 lines into the terminal.

 ``` { .bash .copy }
 cd LoopWorkspace